 A delicious chocolate mug cake made with fresh blackberries.
 This is a fun twist on a chocolate muffin for breakfast!

-And to be truthful, I do get bored at breakfast time.
+I do get bored at breakfast time.
 I love easy make ahead breakfasts like chia seed pudding, or overnight oats, but sometimes I forget to make them ahead of time, and then I’m out of luck.
 And I do like smoothies, because they are fast and healthy, but sometimes I don’t want a big cold drink first thing on a winter morning.

 And to be even more truthful, sometimes I eat chocolate for breakfast.
 But only in emergency situations. ;)